-When you are a student and thinking about going for a welder course, the question “how much do welders make?” comes to your mind.
+When you are a student thinking about going for a welder course, the question “How much do welders make?” comes to your mind.
 This is an important question, and you have a right to know the answer, but the answer may not be straightforward.

 As per the same source, a fresher graduating from a welding school can expect to earn an hourly wage of USD 15 to 17.
-However, in some places, it can also be as little as 10 or 12 USD per hour.
+However, it can also be as little as 10 or 12 USD per hour in some places.

-When you join a welding school, you can aim to get certification for multiple welding processes.
+When you join a welding school, you can aim to get certification for multiple welding techniques.
 Instead of getting certification only for stick welding, you can learn and get certified for more welding processes like MIG, TIG, and FCAW.
 You can even get a specialized certificate for welding pipes.

-The benefits you earn as a welder depends on where you work.
-Suppose you work in an organized sector like a company or contractor and you are a union member.
-In that case, you will get benefits like holidays, paid vacation leave, sick leave, medical and life insurance, pension plans, etc.
+The benefits you earn as a welder depend on where you work and your welding jobs.
+Suppose you work in an organized sector like a company or contractor and are a union member.
+In that case, you will get benefits like holidays, paid vacation, sick leave, medical and life insurance, pension plans, etc.

-The labor statistics in the USA say that 10% of the welders have earnings in six figures.
+The labor statistics in the USA say that 10% of welders have earnings in six figures.
 So, to improve your earnings, you must work hard to become a part of the 10% class.
 The following tips show how a welder can increase their earning potential, and they can take you towards the 10% class:

 - The American Welding Society (AWS) has developed many certification examinations for welders, and the welder can take these exams to become an AWS-Certified welder.

 - An AWS-Certified welder can command higher hourly wages, and they need to pass as many AWS exams and collect more certifications, including certification in resistance welding.
 All this makes you stand out among your peers.

 - AWS exams can make you a certified welder supervisor or a certified welding inspector, and these certificates can boost your earnings.